-The budget amounts for each calendar year shall be entered in the county general ledger or budget system used by the county.
-The amounts noted shall reflect the final budget as approved by the board of county commissioners or other governing body with authority to approve the budget.
+The budget amounts for each calendar year shall be entered in the county department of social/human services general ledger or budget system used by the county.
+The amounts noted shall reflect the final budget as approved by the Board of County Commissioners or other governing body with authority to approve the budget.
 If the budget is subsequently revised, the amounts by program shall be posted to the appropriation and estimated revenue accounts.

-1.010.8.
+1.010.7.C.
 Financial Statement Reporting

-1. Prepare in Accordance with Generally Accepted Governmental Accounting Principles
+1. Prepare In Accordance With Generally Accepted Governmental Accounting Principles